pointstablecoin/point/doc/init.md

 Copy merged.init to /etc/init.d/merged.
 Test by running "service merged start".

-Using this script, you can adjust the path and flags to the merged program by setting the MERGED and FLAGS environment variables in the file /etc/sysconfig/merged.
+Using this script, you can adjust the path and flags to the merged program by setting the POINTD and FLAGS environment variables in the file /etc/sysconfig/merged.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn